Mission Statement: Using the art of Film to lift the spirit and celebrate who we are. Envision, Create, Illuminate.

 STUDENT RATES NOW AVAILABLE

-Since its inception, the LDS Film Festival has awarded over $45,000 in cash awards to filmmakers.
-Categories include:
+Since its inception, the LDS Film Festival has awarded over $47,000 in cash awards to filmmakers.
+This year, categories include:

 Best Feature Film (dramatic narratives over 60 min)